 Nancy Dumont, Ph.D.

-Nancy Dumont is a senior research scientist in the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard.
+Nancy Dumont is a senior group leader and research scientist in the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard.
 Working with the director of translational pharmacology and senior CDoT leadership, Dumont is responsible for defining and driving execution of the in vivo strategy to support a growing portfolio of drug discovery projects, including oncology and non-oncology therapeutic areas.
 Her focus is to understand the pharmacokinetic and pharmacodynamic activities of low molecular weight compounds to drive drug development milestones.
 She also participates in the review of new target proposals and contributes to the development of early stage target validation and drug discovery research plans.

 Dumont joined the Broad Institute in March 2017, initially as the in vivo target discovery and advancement lead for the Cancer Dependency Map project.
 She moved into her current position in November 2019.
 In her previous post at the Broad, she led the in vivo validation efforts for the top prioritized targets emerging from functional genomic screens, the aims of which are to identify novel cancer dependencies that are amenable to therapeutic targeting.
 She also led validation efforts for the top candidates emerging from drug sensitivity screens, the aims of which are to repurpose existing non-oncology drugs for the treatment of cancer.
 She has also been designing and executing in vivo CRISPR screens for target identification, prioritization, and validation.